hoghmrtsyanartur/HallC_NPS/README.md

 # HallC_NPS

-Hall_C NPS Geant4 Simulation
+Repository containing the code for simulation of the energy deposition profiles and energy resolution in the Glass Prototype NPS experiment.
+Table of contents:

+- (Developer notes)[#developer-notes]
+    - (Installing the Geant4 on your computer)[#installing-the-geant4-on-your-computer]
+    - (Setting up the Glass Prototype Project in Eclipse)[#setting-up-the-glass-prototype-project-in-eclipse]
+- (User notes)[#user-notes]
+    - (Logging to the Computing Farm)[#logging-to-the-computing-farm]
+    - (Compilation of the Executable Program)[#compilation-of-the-executable-program]
+    - (Running the Simulation)[#running-the-simulation]
+    - (Plotting the output results)[#analysis-of-the-output-file]

 ## Developer notes

 In this section we document useful information for application developers, namely: how to install the Geant4 on local computer and how to setup the project in IDE.

-### Install the Geant4 on your computer
+### Installing the Geant4 on your computer

 Before installing Geant make sure following prerequisites are satisfied: `build essentials`, `Qt5`, `libX11`, `libXmu`, `Motif` libraries.
 On Fedora linux prerequisities can be installed via following commands:
 ```